scottzach1/Packet-Loss-Computer-Store/README.md

 This api is used natively by the client and is the sole interface for interfacing with the backend model and data store.
-Unfortunately due to time limitations, we were not able to create a full Swaggerhub of documentaion using OpenAPI.
+Unfortunately due to time limitations, we were not able to create a full Swaggerhub of documentation using OpenAPI.
 However, instead a copy of the [postman](https://www.postman.com/) requests can be found within [docs/postman](./docs/postman/postman-queries.json)

 ## Authors